EnviroDIY/LearnEnviroDIY/_episodes/06-PlatformIO_MonitorSensors.md

   ![Source and Destination Files]({{ page.root }}/fig/pioSerialMonitorButton.png)
   You will be prompted to select your Port and Baudrate:
   <img src="https://envirodiy.github.io/LearnEnviroDIY/fig/pioPortBaudrate.png" width="400">
-  The Baudrate is defined in the sketch as 9600.
+  The Baudrate is defined in the ini file and sketch as 115200.

   Regarding your port selection: